pedro-git-projects/call-of-gopher/README.md

 Even though custom headers are arguably "purer", I think URL prefixes come out on top regarding ease of use, thus the API was written this way.

 ---

+# Why Go?

+Go was chosen because of its great standard library, which includes almost everything one needs to build scalable web applications.
+Using less imports not only improves the development and maintenance process, but highly improves on the security of the application.

+It is also a compiled, statically typed and concurrency first language, providing thus great error handling and performance.

+---

+# Why Svelte

+By abandoning the usual virtual DOM diffing techniques and adopting a compiler that generates vanilla JavaScript at build time, Svelte greatly reduces runtime overhead and improves performance.
+It is a match made in heaven for Go.

+---